Partial Hospitalization Program for Substance Abuse Disorders

 Focus Treatment Center’s Partial Hospitalization Program provides comprehensive daytime treatment for individuals with a pattern of substance abuse or chemical dependency.
 Our treatment philosophy and practices are based on over 10 years’ experience in our longer-term addiction recovery services.

-The program is designed to support those with a primary diagnosis of chemical dependency and co-occurring mental health issues such as depression and anxiety while continuing to working, attend school, and managing other daily responsibilities while benefiting from a highly structured and intensive treatment experience.
+This highly structured and intensive treatment program is designed to support those with a primary diagnosis of chemical dependency and co-occurring mental health issues such as depression or anxiety while still allowing each patient to continue with his or her daily responsibilities such as work or school.

-This program can serve as primary treatment for someone who is struggling with maintaining sobriety or as continuing care following completion of an inpatient or residential program.
+This program can serve as primary treatment for someone who is struggling with maintaining sobriety or as a continuing care option following completion of an inpatient / residential program.

 The goal of the Partial Hospitalization Program (PHP) is to assist patients in developing cognitive, emotional and behavioral coping skills to employ in their daily lives while having a supportive environment in which they can process these changes.
-Through the therapeutic process groups, an understanding of relapse warning signs is developed, and a strong relapse prevention plan is established ultimately leading patients down the path of long-term recovery.
+Through therapeutic process groups, both an understanding of relapse warning signs and a strong relapse prevention plan are developed which ultimately leads patients towards long-term recovery.

-The program uses evidence-based therapeutic models such as Process Groups , Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy, Life Skills Training, and Experiential and Process groups facilitated by a Masters Level Mental Health Professional or above.
+The program uses evidence-based therapeutic models such as Process Groups, Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), Life Skills Training, and experiential and process groups facilitated by a Masters or PhD level mental health professional.

-With our Whole Person Care approach, each patient receives an individual treatment plan designed to address issues specific to them.
+With our Whole Person Care approach, each patient receives an individual treatment plan designed to Address His or her own specific issues